Charles-Schleich/WebRTC-in-Rust/README.md

-Starter for your WebRTC needs in Rust 🦀🕸
+Starter for your WebRTC+WASM in Rust 🦀🕸
 ## Start Right away
-To build project root
+To build the wasm, from `/wasm_client/` run
-Terminal 1 🛠 : `cargo make build`
+Terminal 1 🛠 : `cargo make build` or `cargo make watch` (if you plan on tinkering)

-To Run
+To run the servers (Can be done from root directory)
 Terminal 1 🚀 : `cargo make serve`
 Terminal 2 🔌 : `cargo make servesignal`

+Dont forget to set your own ip address for your web-sockets signalling server inside `/wasm_client/src/websockets.rs`

-## Usefull Terminology
+## Useful Terminology
 - ICE  : Interactive Connectivity Establishment
 - SCTP : Stream Control Transmission Protocol (SCTP)
 - SDP  : Session Description Protocol